How Not to Be Your Own Worst Enemy

 In this week’s episode of How to Build a Happy Life, we’ll define what we mean by “authenticity” and explore the psychological underpinnings of our ego-driven identities.
 A conversation with the clinical psychologist and mindfulness expert Dr. Shefali helps us work through one of the most challenging questions of all: Who am I?

 Try this week’s live interactive exercise, “The Chipping-Away Exercise,” and apply these lessons to your own life.
-Tag us on social media with #thechippingawayexercise, and listen to other full-length episodes of How to Build a Happy Life at theatlantic.com/happy.
+Tag us on social media with #thechippingawayexercise, and listen to other full-length episodes of How to Build a Happy Life at theatlantic.com/podcasts/how-to-build-a-happy-life.
+(Your entries are private, unless you share on social media.)

 This episode was produced by Rebecca Rashid and is hosted by Arthur C. Brooks.
 Editing by A.C.
 Valdez.
 Fact-check by Ena Alvarado.
 Sound design by Michael Raphael.